 “You’re just diverting the fault away from yourself and making me look bad on purpose.”

 “There’s no one around but us at this point, do you think I would care for such a show?
 And if I want to put the blame on you, I could be saying that you and Clara are having something behind Xiao Qiao’s back.
 And that you two are trying to put the blame on her so you could be together…”

 “Enough!”
 Gino pointed to the sliding door at that time.
 “Get out!”

 “So you could point fingers at others, but I can’t accuse you?”

 “Yes, it is.
 But does that mean you’re right?”

-Gino points to the screen door again.
+Gino pointed to the sliding door again.
 “Just get out.”

 “She quit because of you.”
-He keeps his voice leveled on purpose.
+He kept his voice leveled on purpose.

 “Do you think I would believe you?”